gbdev/rgbds-www/install/index.md

 docker pull ghcr.io/gbdev/rgbds:latest
 ```

+Each released version has a corresponding tag, while the `master` tag reflects the latest Git commit.

 ### Installing a development version

 If you are willing to help us test new features, consider [using a development version](master.md).